devraven-io/docs/docs/user-account/accept-invite.md

 :::note

-If you previously did not setup a password for your account, navigate to [Forgot Password](https://app.devraven.io/requestResetPassword) and request password reset for your account.
+If a password was never setup for your account, navigate to [Forgot Password](https://app.devraven.io/requestResetPassword) and request password reset for your account.
 You will receive an email address with instructions to setup a new password for your account.

 :::